bossyfurniture/Machine-Learning-Optical-Character-Recognition/README.md

 ## Other Details
 ### example_test.py
-This script is simply an example for the TAs to follow when using our code.
+This script is simply an example to follow when using our code.
 ```python
 # Import dependancy
 from test import TestModel